 - Now place these pots on a bright window sill or by a glass patio door indoors.

 - Chillies don’t like damp conditions, so water once the compost feels dry.
-Water deeply when you do – place in a tray again and leave them there for 20mins.
+Water deeply when you do – place in a tray of tepid water again and leave them there for 20mins.
 This allows the plants to drink deeply!

 Growing Chillies Plants On – Indoors and Outdoors